trilitech/tezos-developer-docs/docs/tutorials/smart-contract/jsligo.md

 title: Deploy a smart contract with jsLIGO
 authors: 'John Joubert, Sasha Aldrick, Claude Barde, Tim McMackin'
 last_update:
-  date: 20 October 2023
+  date: 4 December 2023
 ---

-This tutorial covers using the Octez command-line client to deploy a smart contract to Tezos.
-The tutorial uses the LIGO programming language, which is one of the languages that you can write Tezos smart contracts in.
-Specifically, this tutorial uses the jsLIGO version of LIGO, which has syntax similar to JavaScript, but you don't need any experience with JavaScript or LIGO to do this tutorial.
+This tutorial covers writing and deploying a simple smart contract with the LIGO programming language Specifically, this tutorial uses the jsLIGO version of LIGO, which has syntax similar to JavaScript, but you don't need any experience with JavaScript or LIGO to do this tutorial.

 - If you are more familiar with Python, try [Deploy a smart contract with SmartPy](./smartpy).